shreyaswaghe/TicTacToe_MinMax/README.md

 The code may be found at this <a href = https://drive.google.com/drive/folders/1R3NGOnAun_WB28TAp2pJQW5dT2LpGip7?> Google Drive link </a>.
 This is a restricted folder, and as such, I will not be granting general access to it.
 Please contact me at ***swaghe(at)umass(dot)edu*** for access.

-This project developed as a part of the coursework for CS50AI - CS50's Introduction to Artificial Intelligence using Python from HarvardX/EdX.
+This project was developed as a part of the coursework for CS50AI - CS50's Introduction to Artificial Intelligence using Python from HarvardX/EdX.
 The agent uses a Minmax based searching algorithm to find the best possible play(s) for a given board setup.

 To work on in the future: